microsoft/Windows-universal-samples/Samples/SerialArduino/README.md

 > the samples collection, and GitHub, see [Get the UWP samples from GitHub](https://aka.ms/ovu2uq).
 > For more samples, see the [Samples portal](https://aka.ms/winsamples) on the Windows Dev Center.

-This sample allows the user to configure and communicate with an Arduino board that has simple wired circuitry consisting of 4 LEDs and a temperature sensor.
+This sample allows the user to configure and communicate with an Arduino board that has simple wired circuitry consisting of 4 LEDs and a DHT temperature & humidity sensor.
 This sample demonstrates the following

 -   Connect/Disconnect using Device Selection list
--   Communicating with the Arduino board and toggle the LEDs and get readings from the temperature sensor.
+-   Communicating with the Arduino board and toggle the LEDs and get readings from the DHT temperature & humidity sensor.

 **Connect/Disconnect using Device Selection list**